triestpa/You-Should-Learn-Regex/README.md

 To demonstrate we'll now quickly go through how to perform this simple regex search (+ a local text file read) in 15 of the most used programming languages - Javascript/Typescript, Python, Ruby, Haskell, Perl, PHP, Go, R, Java, Scala, Kotlin, Swift, Rust, C#, C++, and Bash.

-Each script will read the test file, search it using our regex, and print the result(`'1234', '5362', '1'`) to the console.
+Each script will read the "test" file, search it using our regex, and print the result(`'1234', '5362', '1'`) to the console.

 #### Javascript / Node.js / Typescript
 ```javascript